nsslabcuus/dochub/virus_analyze/2019-01-29-Application-API.md

 > If this is an Unknown command, we don't do the other work now.\

-If this is an Binary file.
+If this is a Binary file.

 ```json
 {